Picturesque dragonet

-The picturesque dragonet (Synchiropus picturatus) is a brightly colored member of the dragonet family native to the Indo-West Pacific: Philippines, eastern Indonesia and northwest Australia.
-It occasionally makes its way into the aquarium trade, where it is commonly known as the spotted mandarin, psychedelic mandarin or target mandarin.
+The picturesque dragonet (Synchiropus picturatus) is a brightly colored marine ray-finned fish from the dragonet family Callionymidae.
+It is native to the Indo-West Pacific: Philippines, eastern Indonesia and northwest Australia.
+It occasionally makes its way into the aquarium trade, where it is also called the spotted mandarin, psychedelic mandarin or target mandarin.

 Description

+The picturesque dragonet may grow to 7 cm in length.

+Biology

-The picturesque dragonet may grow to a size of 7 cm in length.
-They have thick slime on their skin that inhibits many types of parasitic infection and minimizes the risk of disease following stress or physical trauma.
-This seems to help protect them from some other more aggressive fish.
+The skin of the picturesque dragonet is covered by a thick layer of slime, which inhibits many types of parasitic infection and minimizes the risk of disease following stress or physical trauma.
+It also seems to help the fish from more aggressive fish.

-Synchiropus picturatus is one of only two vertebrates known to have blue colouring because of cellular pigment, the other being the closely related Synchiropus splendidus.
-The name "cyanophore" was proposed for the blue chromatophores, or pigment-containing and light-reflecting cells.
-In all other known cases, the colour blue comes from thin-film interference from piles of flat, thin and reflecting purine crystals.
+The picturesque dragonet is one of only two vertebrates known to have blue coloring because of cellular pigment, the other being the mandarinfish (Synchiropus splendidus), which is a closely related species.
+In all other known cases, the color blue comes from thin-film interference from piles of flat, thin and reflecting purine crystals.

+In the aquarium

-This species is quite harmless to humans and is quite peaceful with other species.
-The Picturesque dragonet is a marine animal that naturally lives at a temperature between 24-28 C.
+The picturesque dragonet is quite harmless to humans and coexists peacefully with other species.
+It is recommended to keep the tank temperature between 24-28 C and maintain a pH level of 8.2-8.4.